Tehsil

-In Andhra Pradesh and Telangana, a newer unit called mandal (circle) has come to replace the system of tehsils.
-It is generally smaller than a tehsil, and is meant for facilitating local self-government in the panchayat system.
-In West Bengal, Bihar, Jharkhand, community development blocks are the empowered grassroots administrative unit, replacing tehsils.
+In Andhra Pradesh and Telangana, a newer unit called mandalamu (circle) has come to replace the tehsil system.
+A mandal is generally smaller than a tehsil, and is meant for facilitating local self-government in the panchayat system.
+In West Bengal, Bihar, Jharkhand, community development blocks (CDBs) are the empowered grassroots administrative unit, replacing tehsils.

-As an entity of local government, the tehsil office (panchayat samiti) exercises certain fiscal and administrative power over the villages and municipalities within its jurisdiction.
+Tehsil office is primarily tasked with land revenue administration, besides election and executive functions.
 It is the ultimate executive agency for land records and related administrative matters.
 The chief official is called the tehsildar or, less officially, the talukdar or taluka muktiarkar.
-Taluk or tehsil can be considered sub-districts in the Indian context.
-In some instances, tehsils overlap with "blocks" (panchayat union blocks or panchayat development blocks) and come under the land and revenue department, headed by the tehsildar; and blocks come under the rural development department, headed by the block development officer and serve different government administrative functions over the same or similar geographical area.
+Tehsil or taluk can be considered sub-districts in the Indian context.
+In some instances, tehsils overlap with "blocks" (panchayat union blocks or panchayat development blocks or CDBs) and come under the land and revenue department, headed by the tehsildar; and blocks come under the rural development department, headed by the block development officer and serve different government administrative functions over the same or similar geographical area.

 Although they may on occasion share the same area with a subdivision of a revenue division, known as revenue blocks, the two are distinct.
 For example, Raipur district in Chhattisgarh state is administratively divided into 13 tehsils and 15 revenue blocks.
 Nevertheless, the two are often conflated.

 Background

 India, as a vast country, is subdivided into many states and union territories for administrative purposes.
 Further divisions of these states are known as districts.
-These districts (jilla/zilla) are again divided into many subdivisions, viz tehsils or talukas.
-These subdivisions are again divided into gram panchayats or village panchayaths.
+These districts (zila/zilla/jille/jilla) are again divided into many subdivisions, viz tehsils or taluks.
+These subdivisions are again divided into revenue villages.
 Initially, this was done for collecting land revenue and administration purposes.
-But now these subdivisions are governed in tandem with other departments of government like education, agriculture, irrigation, health, police, etc. The different departments of state government generally have offices at tehsil or taluka level to facilitate good governance and to provide facilities to common people easily.
+But now these subdivisions are governed in tandem with other departments of government like education, agriculture, irrigation, health, police, etc. The different departments of state government generally have offices at tehsil or taluk level to facilitate good governance and to provide facilities to common people easily.

 Nomenclature

 In India, the term tehsil is commonly used in all northern states.
 In Maharashtra, Gujarat, Goa, Karnataka, Kerala and Tamil Nadu, taluka or taluk is more common.
-In Eastern India, instead of tehsils, the term Subdivisions are used in Bihar, Assam, Jharkhand and West Bengal, as well as large parts of Northeast India (Manipur, Meghalaya, Mizoram, Sikkim and Tripura).
-In Arunachal Pradesh and Nagaland, they are called circles.
+In Eastern India, instead of tehsils, the term Subdivision is used in Bihar, Assam, Jharkhand and West Bengal, as well as large parts of Northeast India (Manipur, Meghalaya, Mizoram, Sikkim and Tripura).
+In Arunachal Pradesh and Nagaland, they are called circle.

-Tehsil/tahsil and taluka/taluk and the variants are used as English words without further translation.
+Tehsil/tahsil and taluk/taluka and the variants are used as English words without further translation.
 Since these terms are unfamiliar to English speakers outside the subcontinent, the word county has sometimes been provided as a gloss, on the basis that a tehsil, like a county, is an administrative unit hierarchically above the local city, town, or village, but subordinate to a larger state or province.
 India and Pakistan have an intermediate level of hierarchy (or more than one, at least in parts of India): the district, also sometimes translated as county.
 In neither case is the analogy very exact.